Kansas City is an amazing bar city—and it has been for a long, long time.

 It’s been almost a decade since a local publication made a comprehensive guide to the city’s best bars.
 With the pandemic behind us and everyone eager to make up for lost time, we surveyed the city to document the 87 best bars, pubs, jazz joints, speakeasies, mixology temples and clubs in KC.

 We vibe checked.
 Bars are social spaces, and our definition of a great bar is a great place to be for a while.
 We revisited every spot included post-pandemic.

 We picked bars that are good at what they’re doing.
 We are not judging dive bars on their Mezcal selection, nor are we downgrading trendy speakeasies for their lack of pull-tabs.
 We take each place on its own terms and judge it by how it’s meant to be enjoyed.

 We paid our way.
 While researching this list, we did not ask for special treatment, announce our presence or take free drinks (unless someone was buying a round).
 Advertisers are not favored.

-Classic neighborhood spots (that all happen to be named after dudes)
+Classic neighborhood spots (named after dudes)

 Harry’s Country Club

 We have Mrs. O’Leary’s cow to thank for the charms of Harry’s Country Club.
 Back in 1871, that cow kicked over a lantern, starting a fire that burned much of Chicago.
 Urban environments changed thereafter, with new buildings built of brick and concrete.
 In KC, the first one to go up was this one, believed to have been a slaughterhouse.
 The weathered brick walls lend a natural warmth to this space, which is accentuated by well-made cocktails, well-chosen spirit flights and a four-hour happy hour that goes until 7 pm.